ethereum-attestation-service/eas-docs-site/docs/welcome.md

 - **decentralized**, meaning it is not owned by any one person or company, but supported by the ETH community.
 - **tokenless**, as all transactions are settled with Ethereum.
 - a **public good**, meaning it is free to use and created for the greater good of the Ethereum ecosystem.
+- **interoperable**, meaning different parts of the attestation layer can work together smoothly.
-- **composable**, meaning attestations can be built like lego blocks on top of each other and with each other.
+- **composable**, meaning attestations can be added and built like lego blocks on top of each other and with each other.
 - **permissionless**, meaning you do not need permission from a centralized entity, person, or group to use EAS.

-### 🧱 EAS does not presuppose anything.
+### 🧱 EAS does not presuppose anything
 EAS is a primitive base layer.
 It does not presuppose anything such as the correct schema structure for a use case.
 It is designed to be a foundation that can be used to build more specific and complex systems on top of it and can be tailored to fit the needs of different users.
 This primitive layer will enable the freedom to create and reinforce the **right schemas** and attestations for the **right use cases** for the **right users** overtime.